DhavalKapil/luaver/README.md

 # Lua Version Manager - luavm

-Manage and switch between different lua, LuaJIT and luarocks versions easily.
+Command line tool to manage and switch between different versions of lua, LuaJIT and luarocks.

 ## Features